What to do if there is a fire

 - Open the window and stay near it for fresh air and let the Firefighters see you

-- Shout for help so neighbours can offer you assistance and call for the Fire Brigade
+- Shout for help so someone can call for the Fire and Rescue Service

 - If you are on a ground or first floor, you may be able to escape from a window